 I’ve tried many planners, feel like I’ve looked at just about every planner ever made and I still haven’t quite found a planner that ticks all of the boxes without doing a bit of customising.
 I’m rather picky when it comes to planners, so when I came across Agendio, a company that lets you build a custom planner (you can customise literally everything), I was like a kid in a candy shop!

 Disclaimer: Agendio waived the cost of my planner in exchange for this review.
 I paid for shipping.
 All opinions are my own.
+This post contains affiliate links.

 Creating a custom planner with Agendio